Last updated: 28 January 2004

 The final paragraph says that

-property has the type codeManufacturing::_tc_AddressType
+TheThis should readAddressproperty has the type codeManufacturing::_tc_AddressType.

-property has the type codeManufacturing::_tc_AddressType
+TheManufacturerproperty has the type codeManufacturing::_tc_AddressType.

 The code to create a service type for the controller uses property modes